xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 ## Organization of the `pal` directory

 Currently there are three directories within `pal`:
-1. **`init` -** The main palette(s).
+1. **`init` -** The main palette(s), loaded at startup.
 Contains four sub directories, each of which contains eight background (`bgp`) `.pal` files (only `bgp0.pal` is currently used) and eight sprite (`obj`) `.pal` files.:
     - **`blind` -** Used when inflicted with the status effect Blind (shortened to "Dark" in the original Final Fantasy Adventure and Mystic Quest localizations).

         These palettes mimic the effect as rendered on GBC's BIOS compatability colorization, with Legend of the Mana Sword's chosen palette.
 That means backgrounds are all black except normally black areas are white, and sprites are either unmodified (such as the player) or all black except normally black areas are replaced with either dark red or dark blue (depending on the usually used palette).

         These could be customized with dark gray or white used instead of dark blue/red for sprites, or the background could have all colors dimmed instead of made completely black.
-    - **`damage` -** Used for boss' flash that indicates when they take damage.
+    - **`damage` -** Used for the flash that indicates when a boss takes damage.
 Most of these are identical to the default palettes with the exception or `obj5.pal`, `obj6.pal`, and `obj7.pal`.
-Only `obj5.pal` is currently used for bosses, but bosses will be free to use all three of these, and some bosses will use other ones.
+Only `obj5.pal` is currently used for bosses, but bosses will be free to use all three of these, and some bosses will use more.

         Currently these mimic GBC auto-colorization of Legend of the Mana Sword, with dark blue where black would normally be, and the other colors black.

         Any number of boss flash effects could be done by changing these: for instance, Secret of Mana's white flash.
 Background palettes are also included in case a full screen flash is desired when a boss is hit.
     - **`flash` -** Used for full screen flashes, triggered either by a script command or as a part of some bosses' death effect.
 Once again, currently patterned off how Legend of the Mana Sword looks when playing on GBC with auto-colorization.

         These could be changed in any number of ways, including making them less contrasting, or eliminating them for a "no flash" patch by copying the files from `pal/normal`.
     - **`normal` -** What is used most of the time.
-Currently--in addition to `bgp0.pal`:
+In addition to `bgp0.pal` these sprite palettes are used:
         * `obj0.pal` is used for the player, some NPCs, and enemies.
         * `obj1.pal` is used for the player's attacks, including spells (except for Ice).
         * `obj2.pal` is used for the snowmen created by using the Ice spell and similar items, and ice attacks by the player and enemies.
 Right now this is the sprite palette with the most consistency: very few things use it, and all of them are ice/snow related.
 Changing it to use dark blue instead of black--or something else that fits ice/snow--is possible.